IshiiDi2001/DevQuiz/README.md

 ![Alt text](<Screenshot 2023-10-11 133801.png>)

-Project Title: DevQuiz - simple quiz website
+Project Title: DevQuiz - simple quiz website using HTML , CSS and JavaScript

 Description:
 My Interactive Quiz Website is a user-friendly educational platform developed using HTML, CSS, and JavaScript.
 It offers a range of engaging features designed to enhance the learning experience.